UI/UX | Web & Mobile

 Need to remotely set up, monitor, and control charging stations across all locations and manage user permissions.

-Information architecture: To kick-start the design process, I spearheaded the adoption of the Object-Oriented UX (OOUX) framework, which allowed us to tackle the complexity in the system quickly and thoroughly.
-Additionally, it helped us uncover further questions about business goals and user needs.
+Information architecture: To kick-start the design process, I led the adoption of the Object-Oriented UX (OOUX) framework, enabling us to quickly and thoroughly address the system’s complexity.
+It also helped surface new questions about business goals and user needs.

-Using the OOUX toolset, the team brainstormed and designed the product’s core architecture.
-The complex system was broken down into objects, the relationships between them, and the calls-to-action associated with them.
+Using the OOUX toolset, the team collaboratively defined the product’s core architecture by breaking down the complex system into objects, their relationships, and associated calls-to-action.

 Object Discovery: With coloured sticky notes, I used blue to denote objects, yellow for core content, and red for metadata.
 Each column represented a core object in the system along with its attributes and relationships with other objects.

-System Model: To visualize and explore the primary relationships between objects, I created a system model.
-This prompted discussions around core functionalities of our product, such as whether or not users are tied to locations, or if the same RFID card can be used to initiate multiple charging sessions simultaneously, etc.
+System Model: To visualize and explore the key relationships between objects, I created a system model.
+This model helped surface new questions about core product functionalities—such as whether users are tied to locations or if a single RFID card can initiate multiple simultaneous charging sessions.

 CTA Discovery: With the CTA Discovery table, I brainstormed calls-to-action that can be performed on each core object in the system by different user roles.
 Paring down from a larger list, I prioritized the most essential CTAs for phase one of the project.
 This table would later also serve as an important point of reference and a pseudo-checklist for me during the UI design.

-Wireframing: Before transitioning from ideation to prototyping, I performed competitive and comparative analysis on existing products on the market.
-The team compiled a mood board from which to draw inspiration.
-Sketches and wireframes were done quickly as a group to explore layouts and user flows.
-We involved a few Electrum admins at the end of the process to gather feedback.
+Wireframing: Before moving from ideation to prototyping, I conducted competitive and comparative analyses of existing market products.
+The team created a mood board to inspire our design direction.
+Together, we quickly produced sketches and wireframes to explore layouts and user flows.
+Toward the end of the process, we involved several Electrum admins to gather feedback.

-Prototyping: Working closely with developers and other stakeholders, the design, testing, and development were all progressing in parallel.
-After several iterations, I created a high-fidelity, interactive prototype in Figma.
-Testing was conducted with Electrum admins.
+Prototyping: Collaborating closely with developers and other stakeholders, the design, testing, and development progressed in parallel.
+After several iterations, I created a high-fidelity, interactive prototype in Figma, which was tested with Electrum admins.

-Launch: With solid strategy and execution, the team successfully launched the MVP on schedule.
-It immediately made an impact on the business.
-Urgent customer requests were satisfied and the pressure on Electrum’s admins was alleviated.
-Further development on this product is still ongoing.
+Launch: Through solid strategy and execution, the team successfully launched the MVP on schedule, delivering immediate business impact.
+Urgent customer requests were addressed, and pressure on Electrum’s admins was significantly reduced.
+Development on the product continues to evolve.

 Reflections

-Despite our best intentions, projects are seldom given enough time and space.
-One key area in this project that would have benefited greatly from more resources was the user research and testing process.
-Even though the team conducted interviews with key stakeholders of the project and received valuable insights to inform our design decisions, it would have been ideal to have combined a wider array of research methods such as desirability studies, surveys, and A/B testing.
-All things considered, I thought the team performed well given the constraints we were under.
+Despite our best intentions, projects rarely have sufficient time and resources.
+One area that would have greatly benefited from additional investment was the user research and testing process.
+Although the team conducted interviews with key stakeholders and gained valuable insights to guide our design decisions, a broader mix of research methods—such as comprehensive usability studies, surveys, and A/B testing—would have been ideal.
+Given the constraints, I believe the team performed admirably.

 Next